What is my pathway to health?

 Welcome to Grateful Yoga

 After a summer of experiential anatomy, this fall we will pursue moon sadhana - practices that explore and cultivate the mind.
 (Learn more about our year-long syllabus here.)
-Particularly, we will use our asana and breathing to engender states of stability and calm, which are essential for progress in yoga.
+Both moon and mind are constantly changing, and both “reflect” other energies.
+We will use our asana and breathing to engender states of stability and calm, which are essential for progress in yoga.
 In other words, we will turn our attention from physical to mental alignment.

-We will also consider different models of the mind: the yogic view that consciousness exists prior to physicality, and the scientific view that it emerges from physicality.
-We will meditate more regularly and develope a repertoire of foundational meditations.
+We will also consider different models of the mind, both Indian and Western.
+We will meditate more regularly and develop a repertoire of foundational meditations.
 By winter, we will be ready to move into the realms of prana, the animating intelligence of life.

 Some recommended reading for this fall: